Toward a Unified Understanding of the Dense Matter Equation of State: Methods to Extract the Supra-Saturation Nuclear Matter EOS

 In practice the most common and relevant method to extract information about the dense matter EOS is by means of harmonic flow coefficients $v_n(y,p_\mathrm{T})$, first proposed in \cite{Voloshin:1994mz}, which arise from the Fourier decomposition of the azimuthal angular distribution of particles.
 Both the presence of initial state fluctuations as well as the (average) collision geometry create density gradients which are translated into pressure in the transverse plane.
 This pressure response translates into the azimuthal shape in momentum space of the final state particles and thus allows to constrain the EOS, respectively the pressure, of dense nuclear matter.
 Although the precise generating mechanism for the flow coefficients is rather complicated \cite{Reichert:2024ayg,Li:2022wvu}, the EOS still directly controls the magnitude of the $v_n$ coefficients.
-Traditionally the directed flow $v_1$ and elliptic flow $v_2$ have been studied predominantly, however, modern high luminosity experiments and larger computational resources allow the study of higher harmonics and their correlations as well.
-Especially the investigation of triangular flow $v_3$ appears as a promising new tool offering more sensitivity to the EOS \cite{Hillmann:2018nmd, Hillmann:2019wlt, HADES:2020lob, HADES:2022osk, STAR:2023duf}.
+Traditionally the directed flow $v_1$ and elliptic flow $v_2$ have been studied predominantly, however, modern experiments with high-rate data recording capabilities and larger computational resources allow the study of higher harmonics and their correlations as well.
+Especially the investigation of triangular flow $v_3$ {with respect to the event plane of first order} appears as a promising new tool offering more sensitivity to the EOS \cite{Hillmann:2018nmd, Hillmann:2019wlt, HADES:2020lob, HADES:2022osk, STAR:2023duf}.
 The direct impact of the pressure in the system onto the final state observables makes harmonic flow coefficients especially useful to constrain the pressure by means of a systematic parameter study or Bayesian inference.
 Complementary to harmonic flow as a tool to constrain the EOS is the investigation of charged pion production and sub-threshold Kaon production which have been extensively studied in theory \cite{Aichelin:1985rbt,Hartnack:1993bq,Maruyama:1993jb,Fang:1994cm,Li:1994xt,Fuchs:1997cp,Fuchs:2000kp,Fuchs:2005zg,Hartnack:2005tr,Ferini:2006je} but also experimentally \cite{Miskowiec:1994vj,KaoS:1999gal,KAOS:2000ekm,FOPI:2005tyo}.
 These efforts also highlight the importance for FAIR to continue and advance the investigation of deep sub-threshold hadron production of multi-strange and charmed observables.
-The left panel of fig. \ref{fig:joint_constraints_EOS} shows a compilation of pressure constraints that were obtained either from Bayesian inference of directed and elliptic flow measurements or from sub-threshold Kaon production \cite{Danielewicz:2002pu, Fuchs:2003pc, Lynch:2009vc, LeFevre:2015paj, Drischler:2020yad, Oliinychenko:2022uvy, OmanaKuttan:2022aml, Mohs:2024gyc}.
-It is evident that although the constraints agree well below $\sim 2 n_\mathrm{sat}$, above $\sim 2 n_\mathrm{sat}$ the pressure constraints deviate when different models are employed, although the individual error estimates are quite narrow.
+The left panel of fig. \ref{fig:joint_constraints_EOS} shows a compilation of pressure constraints { from the last two decades, focusing on directed and elliptic flow measurements in the beginning, later including data from sub-threshold Kaon production, and finally obtaining results by Bayesian inference utilizing the plethora of available data} \cite{Danielewicz:2002pu, Fuchs:2003pc, Lynch:2009vc, LeFevre:2015paj, Drischler:2020yad, Oliinychenko:2022uvy, OmanaKuttan:2022aml, Mohs:2024gyc}. { The low density region has been well constrained.
+At higher densities above $\sim 2n_\mathrm{sat}$, there is less agreement between the different model calculations.
+However, most observables (e.g. harmonic flow) are sensitive to the $2-3n_\mathrm{sat}$ region (even when higher densities are reached during the course of the collision \cite{LeFevre:2016vpp,Reichert:2024ayg}).
+Thus, the challenge for the next decades is to combine precise multi-differential data including new observables with continuous improvements of theoretical models together with Bayesian methods to constrain the high density region.}